 - A few days before the payment is due, re-send your invoice as a reminder to the office

 - If an invoice goes past the payment term date, then log into your account and from home page:

 Click on the shift > Click on View Invoice > Then Click Delayed payment.

 This will let us know that there is a delay and will notify the office you have not received payment on time.

 Check out this video on how to invoice :)

-If you have already marked your payment as a Delayed Payment, and contacted the office asking about your payment, you should contact us via email and we can help organize with the office the fastest way to get your payment to you from there.
+If you have already marked your payment as a Delayed Payment, and contacted the office asking about your payment, and you've gone through all the steps above in the checklist then you should contact us via email and we can help organize with the office the fastest way to get your payment to you from there.